karlbenedict/karlbenedict.github.io/CV/CV.md

 ### Invited Lectures

 1. *Social Responsibility & Research Data: a Framework and some Concepts*.
-Invited lecture for OILS 500.
-October 13, 2015.
+Invited lecture for OILS 500, BIOL 402/502.
+2015, 2019, 2020.
 University of New Mexico.
 URL: [http://karlbenedict.com/presentations/2015-10_OILS500_Benedict/2015-10_OILS500_Benedict.html](http://karlbenedict.com/presentations/2015-10_OILS500_Benedict/2015-10_OILS500_Benedict.html)

 ### Credit Courses

-1. *Introduction to Spatial Data Management* (OILS 515 [Also offered as GEOG 522 starting in Fall 2017], University of New Mexico; Organization, Information and Learning Sciences): Spring 2014, Spring 2015 (provided as independent study for three students), Fall 2016, Fall 2017.
+1. *Introduction to Spatial Data Management* (OILS 515 [Also offered as GEOG 522 starting in Fall 2017], University of New Mexico; Organization, Information and Learning Sciences): Spring 2014, Spring 2015 (provided as independent study for three students), Fall 2016, Fall 2017, Fall 2019.

 1. *Spatial Data Management in Environmental Sciences* (INFO 533 \[1-week intensive course co-taught with Will Shuart], University of New Mexico, University Library): June 2011, 2012, 2013, 2014